IBM's quarterly revenue sinks to 5-year low as hardware sales fall

 The stock, which gained 4.6 percent over the last three months, closed at $196.40 on the Nasdaq on Wednesday.

-(Additional reporting by Marina Lopes in New York and Jim Finkle in Boston; Editing by Sriraj Kalluvila and Leslie Adler)
+(Additional reporting by Marina Lopes in New York, Jim Finkle in Boston, Matthew Miller in Beijing; Editing by Sriraj Kalluvila and Leslie Adler)

-Note: (This story was corrected to fix paragraph 10 to remove reference to Lenovo buying System z.
-Lenovo is acquiring System x.)